Read time: 9 minutes

 A helpful tip for tackling the Office 365 connectivity issues is to create an Office 365 backup.
 This way, if Office 365 does experience any downtime, users will still be able to access their data and email; moreover, you can protect your data in case of an outage or other connectivity issue.

 We know one of the most popular features of Office 365 is the ability to access data from any device with an internet connection.
 However, this convenience comes with a trade-off: Office 365 does not provide a backup solution for users’ data.
 So how do we get an easy Office 365 backup?
-The simplest solution would be the Kernel Office 365 Backup tool.
+The simplest solution would be the Kernel Office 365 Backup and Restore tool.

 This tool offers a complete backup of all Office 365 with an easy-to-use interface.
 The tool supports modern authentication for Office 365 login and provides smart filters to choose the needed data by date, folder, item type, etc. With this advanced software, users can create unlimited backups.